Baylor College of Medicine: Recent history

 In 2005, Baylor College of Medicine began building a hospital and clinic, to be called the Baylor Clinic and Hospital, slated to open in 2011.
 In 2009, the college postponed construction for financial reasons, with the outer shell of the hospital completed but the interiors remaining unfinished.
 In March 2012, BCM decided to convert the building to an outpatient clinic center.
 In 2009, BCM entered into discussions with Rice University regarding a potential merger between the two Houston institutions.
 After extensive meetings, the boards at both institutions decided that each school would remain independent.
 In 2010, Baylor University entered into talks with BCM to strengthening ties to each other; however, the merger did not occur.
-Baylor University Board of Regents appoints 25% of the Baylor College of Medicine's Board of Trustees.
+Baylor University Board of Regents appoints 25% of the Baylor College of Medicine's board of trustees.

 On June 21, 2010, Dr. Paul Klotman was named as the President and CEO of the Baylor College of Medicine.

 In January 2014, BCM and CHI St. Luke's announced they would become joint owners of Baylor St. Luke's Medical Center, a hospital at the Texas Medical Center (formerly known as St. Luke's Episcopal Hospital, then St. Luke's Medical Center after it was purchased by Catholic Health Initiatives in 2013).
 A partially completed hospital building on the BCM–McNair Campus is slated to open in 2015 and will become BCM's acute-care hospital and main medical teaching facility.

-On November 18, 2020, Baylor College of Medicine announced a new affiliation with Baylor Scott & White Health that will result in the development of a new regional medical school campus in Temple, Texas which will enroll 40 students per year starting in Fall 2023.
+On November 18, 2020, Baylor College of Medicine announced a new affiliation with Baylor Scott & White Health that will result in the development of a new regional medical school campus in Temple, Texas which will enroll 40 students per year starting in fall 2023.

 Reputation

-The School of Medicine has been consistently considered in the top tier of programs in the country, and is particularly noted for having the lowest tuition among all private medical schools in the US.
-The Graduate School of Biomedical Sciences is among the top 25 graduate schools in the United States.
-Within the School of Health Professions, the Nurse anesthetist program ranks 2nd and the physician assistant program ranks 3rd.
-A program in Orthotics and Prosthetics began in 2013, with 18 students in the first class.
-The National School of Tropical Medicine is the only school in the nation dedicated exclusively to patient care, research, education and policy related to neglected tropical diseases.
-A program in Genetic Counseling began in 2018, with 8 students in the first class.
+Baylor College of Medicine ranks among the top 25 graduate programs in Biological Sciences in the United States according to the 2022 US News & World Report rankings.
+Within the School of Health Professions, the Nurse anesthetist program ranked second and the physician assistant program ranked third.